مجله حقوقی بین المللی

 Faramarz Yadegarian 2

-1 Assistant Professor Departement of Law, ToH.
+1 Assistant Prof., Department of Law, ToH.
 C., Islamic Azad University, Torbate Heydarieh, Iran.

 2 M.A. in International Law, Department of International Law, SR. C., Islamic Azad University, Tehran, Iran.